Definition of Cultural Competence

 - An environment of respect, equity, and justice

-- CRC served the younger as well as the older student with almost 60% of the student population under the age of 25 and almost 14% over the age of 39.
+- CRC served the younger as well as the older student with exactly 60% of the student population under the age of 25% and almost 13% over the age of 39.

-- The ratio of female students to male students was approximately 55 % female and 44% male.
-One percent of our students selected unknown as their gender.
+- The ratio of female students to male students was approximately 56% female and 44% male.

 - According to the Spring 2010 UCLA Diverse Learning Environments Survey, more than 18% of our students identified they were bisexual, gay, lesbian or questioning their sexual orientation.

-- Almost 49% of CRC students attended classes only during the day and 16% of students attended only at night.
-Slightly more than 23% of students took classes during the day and evening and almost 13% of our enrollments were in online classes.
+- More than 52% of CRC students attended classes only during the day only and 15% of students attended classes only at night.
+Slightly more than 22% of students took classes during the day and evening and almost 13% of our enrollments were in online classes.